 The NVIDIA Deep Learning Institute (DLI) offers hands-on training for developers, data scientists, and researchers in AI and accelerated computing.Get hands-on experience with TensorRT in self-paced electives on Optimization and Deployment of TensorFlow Models with TensorRT and Deployment for Intelligent Video Analytics using TensorRT today.

 TensorRT is freely available to members of the NVIDIA Developer Program from the TensorRT product page for development and deployment.
+The latest version of plugins, parsers and samples are also available as open source from the TensorRT github repository.

 Developers can also get TensorRT in the TensorRT Container from the NGC container registry.